Print Logo

 Promoting and consolidating an overall architecture across the administration

-A core architecture team works on the content of architectural topics and develops joint architectural principles spanning the aims of the DPSS implementation plan.
+A core architecture team works on the content of architecture topics and develops joint architecture principles in line with the aims of the DPSS implementation plan.
 A DPSS Architecture Board with representatives from public services, research, business and the public ensures open architecture and standards, especially for application interfaces, meaning that existing digital government services from all public bodies can be integrated into a common basic infrastructure.

 Using and supporting working groups

-Working groups address specific topics as part of Digital Public Services Switzerland's service mandate.
+Technical specialists from public administrations use working groups to exchange information and knowledge on specific digitalisation topics.
+Working groups address specific topics as part of the DPSS's performance mandate.
 When needed, they are used by operational management committees or by representatives of the Confederation or the cantons to provide content support to the political and operational management committees.

 • Telecommunications Working Group